Chocolate can be a stubborn substance to remove from fabric. This guide is about removing chocolate stains from clothing.

 ThriftyFun is one of the longest running frugal living communities on the Internet.
 These are archives of older discussions.

 How can I remove chocolate syrup from a white tee shirt, 100% cotton?
 The tee shirt has already been washed.

-By Anne from Fitzgerald, GA
+By anne from Fitzgerald, GA

 How do you remove chocolate stains from clothing?

-By ellens7 from Rockville, MD
+By Ellen Schofield from Rockville, MD

 I keep a bar of Ivory soap handy and wash out chocolate, blood, red wine stains easily.
 Use cold water, never hot.
 Hot will set the stain.
 You have to use Ivory bar soap, seems like other soaps just set the stain.
 (07/19/2009)